decentraland/schemas/report/schemas.api.md

 };

 // Warning: (ae-missing-release-tag) "UserBannedFromSceneEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "UserBannedFromSceneEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type UserBannedFromSceneEvent = BaseEvent & {
-    type: Events.Type.COMMS;
+    type: EventType.COMMS;
-    subType: Events.SubType.Comms.USER_BANNED_FROM_SCENE;
+    subType: EventSubTypeComms.USER_BANNED_FROM_SCENE;
     metadata: {
         placeTitle: string;
         userAddress: string;
     };
 };

+// Warning: (ae-missing-release-tag) "userBannedFromSceneEventSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export namespace UserBannedFromSceneEvent {
-    const // (undocumented)
-    schema: JSONSchema<UserBannedFromSceneEvent>;
+export const userBannedFromSceneEventSchema: JSONSchema<UserBannedFromSceneEvent>;
-    const // (undocumented)
-    validate: ValidateFunction<UserBannedFromSceneEvent>;
-}

 // Warning: (ae-missing-release-tag) "UserJoinedRoomEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "UserJoinedRoomEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type UserJoinedRoomEvent = BaseEvent & {
-    type: Events.Type.COMMS;
+    type: EventType.COMMS;
-    subType: Events.SubType.Comms.USER_JOINED_ROOM;
+    subType: EventSubTypeComms.USER_JOINED_ROOM;
     metadata: {
         parcel: string;
         sceneId: string;